FMI-QC-2020/docker_tut/docker/step3.md

 ### Task

-1. Create in `pyton_supp/` directory python script `last_lines.py` for get `n` last lines of some files.
-This script must be execute with arguments <name_of_file> -lines <lines_count>.
+1. Create in `pyton_supp` directory python script `last_lines.py`.
+This script prints last `n` lines of any file.
+This script is executed with the following arguments: <name_of_file> -lines <lines_count>.
-2. Create file `PythonDockerfile` in dir `pyton_supp` for docker image with script on python for get last n lines of file.
+2. Create dockerfile `PythonDockerfile` in dir `pyton_supp` which copies and runs the script.
-3. Create image from this PythonDockerfile.
+3. Build the image from this PythonDockerfile.
-4. Mount file test.log when running the container `docker run -v /`
+4. Mount file test.log when running the container `docker run -v...`

 docker build -t mysuperimage -f pyton_supp/PythonDockerfile .

 `docker rmi <image_id>`